akeneo/pim-api-docs/content/apps/create-the-ux-of-your-app.md

 ![Help inline helper](../../img/apps/3c4404b-HELP_-_helper_inline_-_info.png)

-Inline helpers can have 2 other states:
+Inline helpers can have also 2 other states:

 * **Warning:** to warn the user about a feature limitation or any other important message.